francisquinha/pencil/ESOF-docs/SoftwareProcesses.md

 4. There was a peek on its developing around the end of July and beginning of August of 2013, with various branches from different contributors.
 6. There are no milestones fulfilled, and most of the requirements are bug fixes.

-From our analysis this project might not have truly adopted a software process model.
+From our analysis it is not entirely clear whether this project has truly adopted a software process model.
 One thing we are completely sure of is that it does not follow the Waterfall Model, because there is a constant roll back between design, testing and features being added.

-There is also some planning in what seems to be a modular design approach, which should make the development more accessible.
+There is some planning in what seems to be a modular design approach, which should make the development more accessible.
 So it is clear that the process is flexible.
 While there is a kind of circular development model, with numerous bug fixes and quality of life checks as more features were being added, there seems to be no particular concern with risk management, thus it is probably not following Boehm’s Spiral Model.

-What we do have is successive software versions being released and tested, leading to redefined objectives, which corresponds to an Incremental Delivery approach.
+That said, there are successive software versions being released and tested, sometimes leading to redefined objectives, others simply enabling the developers to advance to the issues they wish to tackle next.
+All of this corresponds to an Incremental Delivery approach, which is why that is our main bet for the software process chosen for Pencil2D.

 ## Bibliography

 1. Github, "pencil2d/pencil".
 [Online].
-Last access on 4/10/2015 at: https://github.com/pencil2d/pencil
+Last access on 4/10/2015 at: https://github.com/pencil2d/pencil.

-2. Pencil2D, "Pencil2D – opensource animation software" ?.
+2. Pencil2D, "Pencil2D – opensource animation software".
 [Online].
-Last access on 4/10/2015 at:  http://www.pencil2d.org/
+Last access on 4/10/2015 at:  http://www.pencil2d.org/.

 3. Wikipedia, “Software development process”  10:05, 30 September 2015.
 [Online].
-Last access on 3/10/2015 at: http://en.wikipedia.org/wiki/Travelling_salesman_problem
+Last access on 3/10/2015 at: https://en.wikipedia.org/wiki/Software_development_process.

-4. FEUP - MIEIC - ENGENHARIA DE SOFTWARE – 2015/16,"SOFTWARE PROCESSES".
+4. FEUP - MIEIC - Engenharia de Software – 2015/2016, "Software Processes".
 [Online].
-Last access on 3/10/2015 at: http://moodle.up.pt/pluginfile.php/61587/mod_resource/content/3/Software%20Processes.pdf
+Last access on 3/10/2015 at: http://moodle.up.pt/pluginfile.php/61587/mod_resource/content/3/Software%20Processes.pdf.

-5. Sommerville Ian, Software Engineering 9th Edition (missing stuff)
+5. Ian Sommerville, Software Engineering, 9th Edition, Pearson, 2011.